 The Bulinski Point Superfund site is located on a peninsula on the south shore of Shagawa Lake west of Ely, Minnesota.
 It is surrounded by mostly seasonal residences with private wells.
 Approximately 25 residences are within a quarter-mile radius of the site.

-Contamination from suspected chemical dumping has been identified in nearby residential wells used for drinking water and may possibly contribute to additional remediation efforts involving indoor air quality at the affected residences.
+Contamination from suspected chemical dumping has been identified in three residential wells used for drinking water.

 What's the problem?

-- A site investigation in 2002 detected tetrachloroethene (also known as PCE, or "perc," a solvent used in industrial processes, metal cleaning, dry cleaning, and textile processing) concentrations in groundwater that exceeded the Minnesota Department of Health's Health Risk Limit of 5 micrograms per liter, also stated as μg/L. The source of the contamination was traced to a ditch where it was believed PCE was dumped.
+- A site investigation in 2002 detected tetrachloroethene (also known as PCE, or "perc," a solvent used in industrial processes, metal cleaning, dry cleaning, and textile processing) concentrations in groundwater that exceeded the Minnesota Department of Health's (MDH) Health-Based Value of 4 micrograms per liter, also stated as μg/L. The source of the contamination was traced to a ditch where it was believed that barrels containing PCE were dumped.

 Current MPCA site activity